Sri Ramana Maharshi’s recommendations on satytv diet

 Sattic food in moderate caities

-In general, Maharshi refused to give instructions regarding the discipline of the physical practice of his disciples.
+In general, the Maharshi refused to give instructions regarding the discipline of the physical practice of the disciples.

-When asked about what posture should be in meditation, he replied simply:
+When asked about what posture to sit in meditation, he answered simply:

-“The best meditation posture is to fix the mind at one point.”
+“The best meditation posture is to fix the mind on one point.”

 When asked about celibacy, he said that married people can also achieve Ultimate Achievement.

-But when asked about the diet, he vehemently claimed Vegetarianism:A diet must be restricted to its sattvtic component (pure and vegetarian), and the food should be consumed in moderate quantities, here are the best rules to develop the satvistic qualities of the mind, which in turn can better help the practice of introspection.”
+But when asked about the diet, he vehemently advocated vegetarianism:A diet should be restricted to its sattvic component (pure and vegetarian), and food should be consumed in moderate quantities, here are the best rules for developing the sattvice qualities of the mind, which in turn can better help in the practice of introspection.”

 Bhagavan also considered milk to have a satvoniccomponent, but it does not allow the consumption of eggs, which are of a rajasicnature.